Petronian/demayo-bulk-omics/README.md

    | `joblib-threads` | How many threads to allocate to `joblib`-controlled tasks.
 Any positive number, default `1`. |

 > [!NOTE]
-> If providing a custom FASTA and GTF file for `genome`, do the following:
+> If providing custom FASTA and GTF files for `genome`, do the following:
 >
 > ```yaml
 > - genome: